Try It Yourself

 This example flow uses country ISO codes (Alpha-2) to get a Country's Capital and Name.
 It uses an open data source, you can find the full reference here.

-If you have no backgound / basic knowledge of HTTP requests, please read the Reference about HTTP calls first and then return here.
-If are familiar with HTTP you can continue below.
+If you have no backgound / basic knowledge of HTTP requests, please read the reference about HTTP calls first and then return here.
+If you are familiar with HTTP, you can continue below.

 Using this Flow

-When you follow the link you get an XML with data as a response, in this case data belonging to the country ISO code NL, the Netherlands.
-You can tell because after the ? in the url we are sending along two values:
+If you follow the link you will get an XML with data as response, in this case data belonging to the country ISO code NL, the Netherlands.
+You can tell because after the ? in the url we send two values:

 apikey=622ef10d704e83f1c3000597